One Week Itinerary For The Best Of Romania

 Travel to Brașov from Bucharest in morning and check into your hotel.
 Brașov is a charming city and is a prefect base to explore the beautiful Transylvania region.
 In the afternoon join a guided walking tour of historic Brașov town.
 End your day with a dinner at one of the nice Romanian restaurants near the Council Square.

-Best location to book your stay in Brașov is close to the Council Square.
+Best area to stay in Brașov: Best location to book your stay in Brașov is close to the Council Square.

 Council Square (Brasov)